 Many other organizations also hosted programs honoring local veterans including Treasure Mountain Jr. High School, The National Ability Center, Park City's American Legion Post, The Park City Rotary Club, Canines With a Cause, The National Ability Center and the Kimball Art Center.

 Park City - take a bow.
 You have done your Veterans proud this year.
 But, as Veterans Day and its events fade into memory, please remember that the need to support Veterans and their families in our community continues.
-Learn how you can help by contacting the National Ability Center, Canines With a Cause and Park City Veterans; they all have websites and Facebook pages.

 If you are a Veteran, consider becoming engaged in supporting your fellow Veterans, particularly those just now returning to civilian life.
 In addition to the aforementioned organizations, you could also join with the American Legion Post, which performs an essential function and is a great bunch of people to hang out with once a month.